rafahsolis/pyATK/README.md

 ### How to install:
 "pip3 install pyATK", And you're good to go :)

-N.B: For this development release, pip must be issued with _"--pre"_ option

 ### Overview:
 #### Cmd:
 * Micro framework for CLI applications